fenago/docker-course/md/lab_7.md

     ```
-    $docker container start -a testevents
+    docker container start -a testevents
     ```